|Visual Style||Non-crushed ice|

 Square is the traditional cushion shape.
 Most cushions are square, so look for a length/width ratio < 1.05.
 If you prefer a rectangular cushion, then we suggest looking for a length/width ratio > 1.1.
 Diamonds 1.05-1.10 are in a no man’s land, neither square nor rectangular.

 Beyond the proportions, cushion diamonds can be cut in many different ways.
 Some styles are better than others.
 We’ve listed the five major types of cushions with examples below.
-We suggest avoiding the “crushed ice” look commonly seen in cushion modified diamonds (listed in red).
-Instead, we recommend buying a cushion modified hybrid, a cushion brilliant, a hearts and arrows cushion, or an old mine brilliant (listed in green).
-We’ve used computer vision to automatically separate the crushed ice from the non-crushed ice diamonds in our price curves to make the search process easier.
+We suggest avoiding the “crushed ice” look commonly seen in cushion modified diamonds.
+Instead, we recommend buying a cushion modified hybrid, a cushion brilliant, a hearts and arrows cushion, or an old mine brilliant.

-The cushion modified brilliant hybrid can generally be identified by the four pavilion facets that form a cross.
-As you can see, this style of cushion has broader facets that reduce light leakage compared to the cushion modified brilliant and reflect more light back to the observer.
-Hybrids tend to be in the middle of the price range for cushion diamonds, but they represent the best overall value in terms of price for quality.
+The cushion modified brilliant hybrid can generally be identified by the four pavilion main facets that form a cross.
+This style of cushion has broader facets that reflect more light back to the observer compared to crushed-ice cushions.
+Hybrids tend to be in the middle of the price range for cushion diamonds, but they represent the best overall value in terms of price for performance.

 Hearts and arrows cushions are cut to mimic the optics of a round brilliant diamond.
-These diamonds will have some of the highest brightness and contrast of all of the cushion styles, with a distinct visual appearance.
-They are typically more expensive.
+With a distinct visual appearance, they are typically more expensive.
 Non-branded hearts and arrows cushion diamonds can offer better deals, but they are relatively rare due to their patent status.
-The modified hybrid is a more cost-effective choice.

 Old mine brilliants are typically the most expensive style of cushion diamonds.
 With a high crown height and big, chunky facets, old mine cut diamonds capture the spirit that makes cushion diamonds unique compared to round, princess, or radiant cut diamonds.
 They will have the broadest flashes of light.